How To Sleep With Sciatica Pain

 Causes of sciatica pain

 Sciatica pain is caused by a herniated disc (ruptured or slipped disc), spinal stenosis (narrowing of the spinal column), spondylolisthesis (bone slips out of position), osteophytes (bone spurs) or a back injury.
 Compression in the lower back nerves leads to inflammation, redness and irritation.
 Injury to this nerve can produce discomfort and suffering in the lower back and the back of your legs.
-This can happen abruptly from a sudden injury or over the course of time from an illness for instance arthritis in the backbone.
+This can happen abruptly from a sudden injury or over time from an illness for instance arthritis in the backbone.

 How to sleep with sciatica pain